November 20, 2017

-Although Thanksgiving is a holiday I've never particularly enjoyed and have not celebrated for several years, I thought it might be fun to review my thoughts from previous posts on the subject.
+Although Thanksgiving is a holiday I've never particularly enjoyed and have not celebrated for many years, I thought it might be fun to review my thoughts from previous posts on the subject.
 My guess is that they will not have changed much, but we'll see.

 A Review of Past Thanksgivings

 In 2006, I wrote about how I have never considered Thanksgiving to be a religious holiday even though I've known several people who would disagree.
 I said that I was thankful for having a job I like most of the time, my growing comfort in identifying myself as an atheist, my optimism about the growth of freethought, and my wonderful readers.
-All of this remains true today.

 I returned to a few of these themes in 2011, noting the absurdity of the claim that atheists have no reason to give thanks to anyone.
 I framed this as one more example of Christian privilege.